-Winter in the Adirondacks offers adventures for the whole family.
-Whether you chose to ski, ice skate, snowmobile or snow hike, every day offers new options for soaking up the cold season.
-But as you vacation, or look for a piece of Adirondack land to make a permanent home, how can you prepare to be safe in colder -than- you’re- used to temperatures?
+Wintertime in the Adirondacks offers adventures for the whole family.
+So, whether you choose to ski, ice skate, snowmobile, or snow hike, every day offers new options for soaking up the cold season.
+But as you vacation, or look for a piece of Adirondack land for sale to make a permanent home, how can you prepare to be safe in colder-than-you’re-used to temperatures?
 Here are three steps to take to thrive on ice and build a snowman with the best of them.

 In her book There’s No Such Thing as Bad Weather, Linda Akeson McGurk shares the Scandinavian culture’s recipe for raising resilient kids.
 They summarize this formula in two words, “stay outside.”
 The Scandinavian culture highly values fresh air and outdoor recreation so much that American parents notoriously criticize Scandianavain parents for allowing children to play outside regardless of the weather.